wdi-sg/project-2/README.md

 - [Chinese Text Project](http://ctext.org/)
 - [Bulma.io](https://bulma.io) for making possible the following JavaScript interactivity:
-	- Navigation burger button toggle and animation effect
+	- Navigation burger button toggle and animation effect:
-		- "Burger-button-transforms-to-and-from-close-button"
+		- Burger button toggles to close `✕` button and vice versa.
 	- Navigation burger menu dropdown effect,
 	- Navigation bar scrolling effects, including:
-		- "Conceal-while-scrolling-down",
-		- "Reveal-while-scrolling-up", and
-		- "Cast-shadow-when-visible-and-fade-out-when-top-is-reached"
+		- Slide up to conceal while scrolling down the page,
+		- Slide down to reveal while scrolling up the page, and
+		- Cast shadow when it is visible and fade out when top is reached
 	- Modal toggle
 - [Russell W. Cottrell, M.D.](http://www.russellcottrell.com/md/me.shtm) for his innovative [Virtual Yarrow Stalks](http://www.russellcottrell.com/VirtualYarrowStalks/).
-Instead of relying on the coin toss method or a random number generator, Dr. Cottrell's Virtual Yarrow Stalks featured a brilliant workaround by simply laying the yarrow stalks in a neat row across the screen with an inserted gap to simulate the split.
-This, I believe, is the best possible virtual counterpart to the physical spliting of yarrow stalks by hand.
-Dr. Cottrell's Virtual Yarrow Stalks subtantially replicates the traditional yarrow stalk method by intelligently adapting to the constraints of the new medium.
-Additionally, unlike the coin toss method, this allows uneven probabilities of obtaining lines 6, 7, 8, and 9 to be retained.
+Instead of the coin toss method or relying on a random number generator, Dr. Cottrell's Virtual Yarrow Stalks features a brilliant workaround by simply laying the yarrow stalks in a neat row across the screen with an inserted gap to simulate the split.
+I believe this is the best possible virtual counterpart to the physical spliting of yarrow stalks by hand.
+Dr. Cottrell's Virtual Yarrow Stalks substantially replicates the traditional yarrow stalk method by intelligently adapting to the constraints of the new medium.
+Additionally, unlike the coin toss method, this allows uneven probabilities of obtaining lines 6, 7, 8, and 9 to be retained[^1].

+[^1]: Probabilities of obtaining lines 6, 7, 8, and 9 through the yarrow stalks are 6.25%, 31.25%, 43.75%, 18.75% respectively.